bcmullins/bcmullins.github.io/research.md

 Rule-based explanations provide human-interpretable reasons for a classifier's behavior.
 At the same time, rules are definable regions of the feature space.
 This project studies connections between the rule-based explanations of classifiers and definability in topology.

 - In Fall 2021, I gave a talk at the [UMass CS Theory Seminar](https://groups.cs.umass.edu/theory/theory-seminar/).
-- In Spring 2023, I presented [a workshop paper]({{ site.baseurl }}{% link _posts/2023-01-24-shape-of-explanations.md %}) developing the cotours of this approach.
+- In Spring 2023, I presented [a workshop paper]({{ site.baseurl }}{% link _posts/2023-01-24-shape-of-explanations.md %}) developing the contours of this approach.
 We prove a result characterizing explainability as a simple topological property similar to the [property of Baire](https://en.wikipedia.org/wiki/Property_of_Baire).

 ## Utterly Incomplete Look at Research